 Submissions are welcome from anyone interested in family history.
 A style guide for authors can be found here that offers advice and assistance as to size, accompanying images, references and subject matter.
 We especially encourage articles appropriate to our Mission Statement, in particular those that demonstrate how writers arrived at their conclusions and that show the sources of their data.
 Contact the Editor for more information on how to get your story published.

 Tell us all about your travels, your discoveries, successes and roadblocks.
-Submit your story and photos for publication no later than 15 September 2018.
-Email us at email@example.com.
+Submit your story and photos for publication no later than the deadline's mentioned above.
+Email us at firstname.lastname@example.org.

 Summary of Contents